Pymble

 Pymble is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Pymble's population shows significant cultural diversity, with 33.6% speaking a language other than English at home and 41.4% born overseas by the year of the study.
-Christianity is the predominant religion in Pymble, accounting for 48.4% of its population.
-Notably, Judaism is overrepresented compared to Greater Sydney, comprising 1.2% versus 2.5%.
+Pymble has a high level of cultural diversity, with 33.6% of its population speaking a language other than English at home and 41.4% born overseas.
+Christianity is the predominant religion in Pymble, making up 48.4% of people residing there.
+Notably, Judaism is overrepresented compared to Greater Sydney, comprising 1.2% of Pymble's population versus 0.5%.

 Frequently Asked Questions - Diversity